RotationMatrix/lektor-broken-links/README.md

 *Find all the broken links!*

-Broken Links trys to help you detect broken links in your [Lektor](https://www.getlektor.com/) site.
+Broken Links helps you detect broken links in your [Lektor](https://www.getlektor.com/) site.

 Currently it's only smart enough to check internal links, but it's considering getting a degree in external link detection.

+## Goals

+- Fast - Less than 1 second to check sites with hundreds of pages.
+- Simple - Install on your site and it quietly runs on every build.

 ## Getting Started